Editor’s note: This story was updated March 17, 2026, to reflect the trial verdict.

 Pamela Sue Ulmer, a former forensic pathologist for the Utah Office of the Medical Examiner, testified during the trial that Eric Richins had no signs of fatal heart disease, stroke, or other natural cause of death.
 Toxicology reports showed a toxic level of fentanyl.

-What Was Kouri Richins’s Possible Motive?
+What Was Kouri Richins’s Motive?

 According to CNN, Eric Richins’ life was insured for more than $2 million at the time of his death through several polices—including one Kouri allegedly applied for by illegal means.